digicatapult/sqnc-node/README.md

     "_enum": {
       "File": "Hash",
       "Literal": "[u8; 32]",
-      "None": "null",
+      "None": "null"
+    }
   },
-  },
+  "Role": {
+    "_enum": ["Admin", "ManufacturingEngineer", "ProcurementBuyer", "ProcurementPlanner", "Supplier"] }
 }
 ```

 ### SimpleNFT pallet

 The `SimpleNFT` pallet exposes an extrinsic for minting/burning tokens and a storage format that allows their retrieval.
-All of the additional types listed above, apart from `PeerId`, are for the `SimpleNFT` pallet.

 Note: The json object with types, described above, has been upgraded from `"Address": "AccountId", "LookupSource": "AccountId"` to `"Address": "MultiAddress", "LookupSource": "MultiAddress"` and it also needs to be used in conjunction with the new version of _PolkaDot JS_, **v4.7.2** or higher.